threeday0905/args-expect/README.md

 These checks are annoying but indispensable.

-We can use this tool to provide a unified assertion checking, like below:
+This tool provide a unified assertion checking for your project, like below:

     var expect = require('expect');
     function get(name) {